 |How do I dress for the examinations?

-There is no official dress code, but business attire is the norm.
+There is no official dress code, but business casual attire for the written exam and business for the applied exam is the norm.

 |Should I bring my lab coat?